lyteword/chspurgeon-tod/volume-5/psalm-108.md

 **Verse 9.** *Moab is my washpot; over Edom will I cast my shoe.* This somewhat difficult expression may be thus explained.
 Moab and Edom were to be reduced to a state of lowest vassalage to the people of God.
 The one was to be like a pot or tub fit only for washing the feet in, while the other was to be like the domestic slave standing by to receive the sandals thrown to him by the person about to perform his ablutions, that he might first put them by in a safe place, and then come and wash his master's feet.— *"Rays from the East."*

 **Verse 9.** *Over Edom will I cast my shoe.* David overthrew their army in the "Valley of Salt", and his general, Joab, following up the victory, destroyed nearly the whole male population (1Ki 11:15-16), and placed Jewish garrisons in all the strongholds of Edom (2Sa 8:13-14).
-In honour of that victory the Psalmist warrior may have penned the words in Ps 60:8, *"Over Edom will I cast my shoe."* — *J.L.
-Porter in, "Smith's Dictionary of the Bible."*
+In honour of that victory the Psalmist warrior may have penned the words in Ps 60:8, *"Over Edom will I cast my shoe."* — *J. L. Porter in, "Smith's Dictionary of the Bible."*

 **Verse 10.** The strong city built on the rock, even man's hardened heart, stronger and more stony than the tomb, he had conquered and overcome; and in him and his might are his people to carry on his warfare, and to cast down all the strongholds of human pride, and human stubbornness, and human unrepentance.— *Plain Commentary.*